-One devotes much cultivation to the components of the Path For the sake of destroying delusions and generating the Path.
-One becomes lord over the Tușita Heaven

-And does away with views and austerities of non-Buddhists.
+One devotes much cultivation to the components of the Path175 For the sake of destroying delusions and generating the Path.
+One becomes lord over the Tuṣita Heaven And does away with views and austerities of non-Buddhists.

-Through gaining sovereign independence in the ability to be born Throughout the buddhalands of the ten directions, e.
-The Fifth Ground: The Ground of Being Difficult to Overcome 058/(49)

-One comes and goes without obstruction.
+Through gaining sovereign independence in the ability to be born Throughout the buddhalands of the ten directions, One comes and goes without obstruction.